andrewcwong5/EventTrackerProject/README.md

 update - PUT - http://localhost:8082/api/meal/(id)
 delete - DELETE - http://localhost:8082/api/meal/(id)

+An Angular front end was added to display the database data in http.

 ## Lessons Learned
 Packages root need to be named the same in the boot and JPA folders.